Sculpture

 Carl Reed

-Tuition $1,150
+Tuition $1,160

-Code S0101-23
+Code S0101-24

-Throughout the history of art, steel is a material commonly associated with industry, violence, and strength.
-This workshop challenges such connections by investigating ways that steel can become visually delicate, and inventing new meanings and visual relationships through combining steel with materials that contain opposite characteristics.
-Exercises address both technical and creative inquiries regarding how steel is cut, shaped, and physically joined, as well as how to challenge material assumptions when steel becomes a secondary rather than primary compositional element.
+Throughout art history, steel is a material commonly associated with industry, violence, and strength.
+This workshop challenges such connections by investigating ways that steel can become visually delicate, and by inventing new meanings and visual relationships through combining steel with materials with opposite characteristics.
+Exercises address technical and creative inquiries regarding how steel is cut, shaped, and physically joined, and how to challenge material assumptions if steel becomes a secondary, rather than primary, compositional element.
 We explore the aesthetic and technical consequences of combining steel with soft, vulnerable, contradictory, and unexpected materials.

 Learn More